Click to jump to a section below:

 - If you have been offered a GA, please upload the offer letter or contract received from the UMBC academic department showing: amount of funding offered and dates of the GA contract as your financial documentation.

 - If you have been offered a merit scholarship by the Office of Financial Aid & Scholarships, please upload the offer letter along with your other financial documentation.

-Financial Support Letter: If the source of these funds belongs to anyone other than you, a signed Financial Support Letter must accompany the bank documents.
+Financial Support Letter: If any of your financial documents are someone’s name other than yours, a signed Financial Support Letter must accompany the documents.
 The letter must include: the name of the sponsor, the sponsor’s relationship to you and a statement attesting that they expect to support all your expenses for the duration of your program (see Financial Support Letter Template).

 You will also need to provide this financial documentation at your visa appointment at the U.S. Embassy.